HOME

 "Two Rules is too Rules-Light!
 I Want Some Crunch!"

-The two rules are the rules everyon must follow, you can follow more if you're like, you just can't tell anyone else they have to follow them.
+The two rules are the rules everyone must follow, you can follow more if you like, you just can't tell anyone else they have to follow them.

-If you want to craft a tracking board that d100-1mil sets that track your ship's cargo space, fuel, haul value, date, credit value, and days of food left, I understand you and you are valid.
+If you want to craft a board that tracks cargo space, fuel, haul value, date, and days of food left, I understand you and you are valid.

 I want to play the crunchiest goblin tinkerer and the simplest squirrel mecha pilot in the same game and you can't stop me.